-The Commission recorded \$905,278 in expenses for the Consultant services in FY 2020-21, a 30.8% decrease from FY 2019-20.
-The decrease is primarily due to a decrease in temporary labor support for IT services and building management services.
+The Commission recorded \$1.3 million in expenses for Consultant services in FY 2021-22, a 48.4% increase from FY 2020-21.
+The increase is due to the engagement of firms and individuals for assistance in ongoing DEI work, and temporary labor support for IT services and building management services.